 "I would honestly love going there if they actually had a fan base," says one.
 "Almost every time I went there it was me and the marching band being the only people in the stands."

 Buffalo, New York

-UB Stadium can hold more than 30,000 fans, but the Bulls have drawn fewer than half that number for some games.
-The team's 25-year-old field may have something to do with the lackluster attendance.
+UB Stadium can hold more than 30,000 fans, but the Bulls drew only 11,500 for the 2017 home opener against Colgate.
+The team's 25-year-old field may have something to do with their lackluster attendance.

 "People rave about how wonderful this stadium is, and honestly it's a load of Bulls," cracks one Yelper, who calls the venue "uncomfortable" and "pretty average."

 The Bulls say in their marketing that their goal is to provide a more family-friendly football experience at UB Stadium.